-(4) Subsection (3) applies regardless of whether the cause of action on which the proceeding is purportedly based arose before or after the day that subsection comes into force.
+(2) Subsection (1) applies whether the cause of action on which a proceeding is based arose before or after the day that subsection comes into force.

-(5) Any proceeding referred to in subsection (3) commenced before the day that subsection comes into force is deemed to have been dismissed, without costs, on that day.

-- (6) In this section, - "person" includes, but is not limited to, the Crown and its employees and agents, the Assembly and its members, employees, agents and officers. - 3 (1) The Act is amended by adding the following section immediately before the heading "Public Service Grievance Board":
+- (3) Any proceeding referred to in subsection (1) commenced before the day that subsection comes into force is deemed to have been dismissed, without costs, on that day. - 3 (1) The Act is amended by adding the following section immediately before the heading "Public Service Grievance Board":